zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 2.md

 1)	Click on reward points

-2)	Click on spending rtes
+2)	Click on spending rates

 3)	Click on  add new spending rate